Treatments and drugsBy Mayo Clinic Staff

-- Calcipotriene cream.
-This prescription cream is a synthetic form of vitamin D that may help lessen the effects of morphea.
+- A form of vitamin D. The prescription cream calcipotriene is a synthetic form of vitamin D. It may help soften the skin patches caused by morphea.
 Skin generally begins to improve during the first months of treatment.
 Possible side effects include burning, stinging and a rash.

 - Physical therapy.
-This type of treatment uses stretching, strengthening and range-of-motion exercises to improve the mobility of your joints.
+This type of treatment uses exercise to prevent joint deformity and maintain movement.

 - Valanclene G, et al. Pathogenesis and treatment modalities of localized scleroderma.
 Medicina (Kaunas).
 2010;46:649.